A Concise History of ASP

 Another idea for a meaningful project was originated and promoted by Academy members who were interested in quality senior housing for citizens of the community.
 After much committee work and study of the perceived target population, Robert Parker was recruited to head Southern Senior Services (SSS), a group of local citizens, SNU board members, and three members of the Academy appointed by Dr. Loren Gresham.
 SNU’s senior adult housing center was planned and developed under the guidance of SSS and now operates as Southern Plaza at NW 36th and College in Bethany.

-After 12 years as ASP president, Jack David Armold encouraged the Academy to change the bylaws so that a new president would serve for three years: the first year as president-elect, followed by a year as president, and then a year as immediate president.
+After 12 years as ASP president, Jack David Armold encouraged the Academy to change the bylaws so that a new president would serve for three years: the first year as president-elect, followed by a year as president, and then a year as immediate past president.

 Directors of the Academy from its inception: